 Simple snoring is the noise resulting from a partial closure of the airway during sleep.
 As we fall asleep, our muscles relax.
 For snorers, this causes the lower jaw to drop back and partially obstruct the airway.
 As a highly common ailment, affecting nearly half of the population, snoring can heavily impact a person’s life.
 Not only can it lead to a number of side effects for both sufferer and bed partner, it can also be a symptom of something more sinister – obstructive sleep apnoea (OSA) – a potentially life-threatening condition.

-Snoring can result in diminished energy levels, a lack of concentration, increased risk of stress and depression, and can affect your libido.
-Habitual snoring can also result in increased chance of high blood pressure and cardiovascular disease, especially if Obstructive Sleep Apnoea (OSA) is present.
+Snoring can result in diminished energy levels, a lack of concentration, increased risk of stress and depression and can affect your libido.
+Habitual snoring can also result in an increased chance of high blood pressure and cardiovascular disease, especially if Obstructive Sleep Apnoea (OSA) is present.

 Snoring can have a significant impact on your bed partner.
 Bed partners often report as little as 3 hours’ sleep a night.
 This can have major health implications.

 Many people are unaware that dentists play a crucial role in the diagnosis and treatment of snoring & OSA and can provide a number of dental appliances to combat the problem, known as a mandibular advancement splint (MAS).
 Such snoring devices are designed to prevent the lower jaw from dropping back during relaxation (sleep), in turn keeping the airway open and oxygen saturation high.